 Get Materials for Home Machining from a Reliable Local Supplier

-Of course, an affordable CNC machine for metal cutting is no use without metal to cut.
-For small jobs, hobby and DIY projects, and any other project you might want to take on, metal remnants can be an affordable, reliable material option.
+Of course, an affordable CNC machine as a cutting tool is no use without metal to cut.
+Metal remnants can be an affordable, reliable material option for small jobs, hobby and DIY projects, and any other project you want to take on.

 Metal remnants are the small or odd-sized pieces of material left over from large-scale manufacturing processes.
-Manufacturers generate huge volumes of remnant aluminum, steel, and other metals that can still be of great value to other machine shops or fabricators.
+Mass production manufacturers generate huge volumes of remnant aluminum, steel, and other metals that can still be of great value to other metal CNC machine shops or fabricators.

 At Industrial Metal Service, we purchase these metal remnants, verify their composition using x-ray fluorescence, precision-cut them, and sell them at heavily discounted prices compared to new metal from the mill.
 These metal remnants make perfect materials for home CNC machining or smaller machine shop jobs.

 We have been a trusted supplier of aluminum and other metals to machine shops and fabricators in the San Francisco Bay Area and beyond for more than two decades.
-We supply both new metals sourced from U.S. mills and verified metal remnants at very affordable prices.
-With our extensive inventory, we can help you find exactly what you need.
+We supply new metals sourced from U.S. mills and verified metal remnants at affordable prices.
+Our extensive inventory can help you find exactly what you need.
 We can cut material to any size you need with our state-of-the-art metal saw, saving you time and money.